-Valuing Burberry Group stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Burberry Group's overall performance.
-However, analysts commonly use some key metrics to help gauge the value of a stock.
+Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
+However, analysts commonly use some key metrics to help gauge value.

-Burberry Group's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 345x.
-In other words, Burberry Group shares trade at around 345x recent earnings.
+Burberry Group's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 20x.
+In other words, Burberry Group shares trade at around 20x recent earnings.

-That's relatively high compared to, say, the trailing 12-month P/E ratio for the FTSE 250 at the end of September 2019 (19.71).
-The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.
+That's comparable to, say, the trailing 12-month P/E ratio for the FTSE 250 at the end of September 2019 (19.71).

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Burberry Group's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Burberry Group's EBITDA (earnings before interest, taxes, depreciation and amortisation) is £362.1 million.
+Burberry Group's EBITDA (earnings before interest, taxes, depreciation and amortisation) is £486.9 million.

 The EBITDA is a measure of a Burberry Group's overall financial performance and is widely used to measure a its profitability.

-|Revenue TTM||£2.2 billion|
+|Revenue TTM||£2.3 billion|

-|Operating margin TTM||12.77%|
+|Operating margin TTM||17.69%|

-|Gross profit TTM||£1.8 billion|
+|Gross profit TTM||£1.6 billion|

-|Return on assets TTM||5.22%|
+|Return on assets TTM||7.63%|

-|Return on equity TTM||1.55%|
+|Return on equity TTM||27.06%|

-|Market capitalisation||£7.1 billion|
+|Market capitalisation||£7.6 billion|